Bringing Family to Brazil: Family Reunion Visa Complete Guide

 • Bank statements (showing monthly transfers to parent)

-Requirement: All foreign documents must be translated into Portuguese by a sworn translator (tradutor juramentado).
+Sworn Translation Requirement: All foreign documents must be translated into Portuguese by a sworn translator (tradutor juramentado) registered with the Junta Comercial of a Brazilian state.

 • Cost: R$100–R$300 per document (varies by length and translator)